samt07/reqmt_doc_to_testcases/README.md

 # Automate Test case creation using ChatGPT
 This repo contains code written in Python to generate test cases automatically from a user uploaded requirements document using OpenAI's gpt-4o-mini model.
-The generated test cases can be downloaded as an xls file.
+The generated test cases can then be downloaded as an xls file.

 ## Features
 - The code takes in requirements doc as an input file.
 The document can contain any number of sections which might not be related to actual requirements like Approvers, Table of contents, Appendix etc. It just needs to be in `.docx` format.